Daoma1/TikTokUnf/README.md

 # TikTokUnf
-Unfollow all accounts ON TikTok app(Galaxy A70)
+Unfollow all accounts on TikTok app(Galaxy A70)

 Screenshot is for seting your screen size you need to use this scrren settings for this program